Artin Approximation: Classical Artin Approximation

-where the sum runs over all $g:=(g_1,...,g_h)\subset I$ and $h\in\N$.
+where the sum runs over all $g:=(g_1,\ldots,g_h)\subset I$ and $h\in\N$.
 The definition of this ideal may be a bit scary at first sight.
-What the reader have to know about this ideal is that it is independent of the presentation of $C$ and it defines the singular locus of $C$ over $A$:
+What the reader has to know about this ideal is that it is independent of the presentation of $C$ and its support is the singular locus of $C$ over $A$:

 \begin{lemma} For any prime $\p\in\Spec(C)$, $C_{\p}$ is smooth over $A$ if and only if $H_{C/A}\not\subset \p$. \end{lemma}